 - Some people’s opinions, questions and comments are dismissed as irrelevant, while others are held up as truth

-- The threat of being cut off from the tribe or personal freedoms being taken away are used either overtly or subtly.
-Love bombing and the promise of specialness being given is used either overtly or subtly.
+- The threat of being cut off from the tribe or personal freedoms being taken away are used either subtly or overtly to punish people who question the status quo

 - People feel free to express their emotions and experiences